empkins/pepbench/docs/guides/pipelines.rst

 =================================================

-A **PEP extraction pipeline** in pepbench is a :tpcp:`tpcp <tpcp>` pipeline that chains heartbeat segmentation, Q-peak detection, C- and B-point detection, optional outlier correction, and finally PEP computation.
+A **PEP extraction pipeline** in pepbench is a
+`tpcp` pipeline that chains heartbeat segmentation, Q-peak detection, C- and B-point detection, optional outlier correction, and finally PEP computation.